sabthegreat007/Official-whitepaper-for-SabiraSeal-A-luxury-fashion-authentication-protocol./README.md

 # # SabiraSeal™ — The Future of Fashion Authentication
 ## SabiraSeal™ Development Timeline

-- **2021** — Conceptualized the idea during blockchain research and crypto consultancy # SabiraSeal™: The Future of Authentic Luxury
+- **2021** — Conceptualized the idea during research and  consultancy # SabiraSeal™: The Future of Authentic Luxury

 *A White Paper by Sabira Banfa Ateliér*
 **Public Release | v1.0 | 2025**